CartoDB/academy/_app/_lessons/workflow_template_2.md

 ------ Each subsequent section should be a new section in the lesson ---

-## Not your cup of Tea?
+## Want to Learn More?

 What do you think of the results?
-Where would you open a store?
+Which store would you target for your marketing campaign?
 Do you want to use your own data to identify market and business opportunities around New York City?
 View these other use cases and see how you can leverage the NYC Subway data used in this lesson:

 - Lesson 1
 - Lesson 2